Tematikys/Runebound/README.md

 TODO

 ## Installation
-This software is developed only for the Windows, so you will need to install minGW compiler, CMake, boost by yourself.
-Also you wil need nlohmann::json, but is already included in this reposotory, and finally SDL2.
+This software is developed only for Windows, so you will need to install minGW compiler, CMake, boost by yourself.
+Also you will need nlohmann::json, but it is already included in this repository, and finally SDL2.
 Here are the links of source files, which should be placed into tpl/SDL2 folder:
 1. https://github.com/libsdl-org/SDL/releases/tag/release-2.26.4
 2. https://github.com/libsdl-org/SDL_image/releases
 3. https://sourceforge.net/projects/sdl2gfx/
 4. https://github.com/libsdl-org/SDL_ttf/releases/tag/release-2.20.2

 and put .dll files in root dir of this repository.
-To build executables write this comman in console
+To build executables write this command in console
 ```powershell
   cmake . --build
 ```
-then `graphics_client.exe` and `network_server.exe` will appear in root directory.
+then `graphics_client.exe` and `network_server.exe` will appear in the root directory.